pivotal/docs-tap/install.md

     ```
     STATUS should be Reconcile succeeded.

-5. To access the Application Accelerator UI, please refer to the [Application Accelerator for VMware Tanzu documentation](https://docs.vmware.com/en/Application-Accelerator-for-VMware-Tanzu/0.3/acc-docs/GUID-installation-install.html#using-application-accelerator-for-vmware-tanzu-0).
+1. To access the Application Accelerator UI, please refer to the [Application Accelerator for VMware Tanzu documentation](https://docs.vmware.com/en/Application-Accelerator-for-VMware-Tanzu/0.3/acc-docs/GUID-installation-install.html#using-application-accelerator-for-vmware-tanzu-0).

 ## <a id='install-convention-service'></a> Install Convention Service

-Convention Service allows app operators to enrich Pod Template Specs with operational knowledge based on specific conventions they define.
+Convention Service allows app operators to enrich Pod Template Specs with operational knowledge
+based on specific conventions they define.

 Convention Service includes the following components:

 + Convention Controller: Provides metadata to the Convention Server.
 Implements the update requests from Convention Server.

-+ Convention Server: Receives and evaluates metadata associated with a workload from Convention Controller.
++ Convention Server: Receives and evaluates metadata associated with a workload from Convention
+Controller.
 Requests updates to the Pod Template Spec associated with that workload.
 There can be one or more Convention Servers for a single Convention Controller instance.

 In the following procedure, you install Convention Controller.

 You install Convention Servers as part of separate installation procedures.
-For example, you install an `app-live-view` Convention Server as part of the `app-live-view` installation.
+For example, you install an `app-live-view` Convention Server as part of the `app-live-view`
+installation.

  **Prerequisite**: Cert-manager installed on the cluster.
 See [Install Prerequisites](install-general.md#prereqs).

 To install Convention Controller:

 1. Follow the instructions in [Install Packages](#install-packages) above.

- 2. Install the package.
-Run:
+1. Install the package by running:

     ```bash
     tanzu package install convention-controller -p controller.conventions.apps.tanzu.vmware.com -v 0.4.2 -n tap-install
     ```

     ```bash
     / Installing package 'controller.conventions.apps.tanzu.vmware.com'
     | Getting namespace 'tap-install'